ministryofjustice/laa-pdfeforms/README.md

 **Assumptions**

-- HTML, CSS, layout -  we are expected to adhere to the GDS standard.
-Need confirmation if there are any specific expectation around this from the users of the system.
-- SAML security integration is yet to be explored and understood.
 - Need to explore how this eForms application will be integrated into the existing portal as one of the service providers.
 - CI/CD pipeline infrastructure, create docker images from the code adhering to the overall scaffolding infrastructure needs to be understood and explored upon.
 - As this will be an Angular based implementation, the front end will be non- functional on browsers that do not support standard javascript features, and in browsers where javascript support is disabled.